24 Books Like the Hunger Games to Devour Now

 The Thousandth Floor by Katherine McGee

-Set 100 years in the future in a thousand-floor tower, New York’s privileged elite navigate romance, privileged, and temptation in this sci-fi YA novel.
+Set 100 years in the future in a 1000-floor tower, New York’s privileged elite navigate romance, privilege, and temptation in this sci-fi YA novel.

 It gave me gossip girl vibes with a futuristic feel except it opens with someone falling from their death from the top floor.
 Avery Fuller is genetically designed to be perfect but is her life as perfect as it seems?
-If you loved sci-fi, forbidden love stories, and the fight for survival, This is one of the books like The Hunger Games you need to read.
+If you love sci-fi, forbidden love stories, and the fight for survival of the Hunger Games, this book is perfect for you to read.

 Carve the Mark by Veronica Roth